dosidw/datanucleus-test-jdo/README.md

 test-jdo
 ========

+# dosi-issue-01
+After `pm.evictAll()` the first call to a object field will return null, later ones work.
+Added L1 cache without `clear()`, but commented out in persistence.xml, since this was not the issue.

+Issue seems to be: field with `fetch-fk-only` and level 2 cache turned off.

+# original:

 Template project for any user testcase using JDO.
 To create a DataNucleus test simply fork this project, and add/edit as necessary to add your model and persistence commands.
 The files that you'll likely need to edit are